ethteck/splat/docs/General-Workflow.md

 ### **TODO** Multiple `asm` referring to the same `rodata`

 Sometimes the opposite from above is true, and `splat` shows you two `asm` segments belonging to one `rodata` segment.
-In this case should try to split the `asm` segment to make sure two files are not paired with the same `rodata`.
-Please do note that it could be a false positive.
+In this case, try to split the `asm` segment to make sure two files are not paired with the same `rodata`.
+Note this too can be a false positive.

 # 2 Disassemble text, data, rodata